ttoss/ttoss/packages/graphql-api/README.md

    });
    ```

-2. Have `findById` resolver: this resolver will be used by `RootQuery.node` to resolve the object by globalId.
+1. Have `findById` resolver: this resolver will be used by `RootQuery.node` to resolve the object by [`globalId`](/blog/2024/01/12/working-with-different-ids-through-the-application#global-id).
+Also, add the `__typename` field is required by Relay to know the type of the object to the `node` field works.
 For example:

    ```ts
    UserTC.addResolver({